MohitBhaker13/AutoChemist-ACRO/README.md

-# ACRO: Autonomous Chemical Research Orchestrator 🧬🧪
+# ACRO: Autonomous Chemical Research Orchestrator🧬🧪

-ACRO is a terminal-first autonomous agent designed to optimize chemical reactions.
-It combines the reasoning power of Large Language Models (LLMs) with a high-fidelity chemical simulator to discover optimal reaction conditions (temperature, catalyst loading, and solvent polarity) through iterative experimentation.
+ACRO is a terminal-first autonomous agent that helps optimize chemical reactions.
+It combines LLM reasoning with a high-quality simulator to find the best reaction conditions like temperature, catalyst amount, and solvent type through repeated experiments.

 ## 🌟 Inspiration

-The vision for ACRO was inspired by **Andrej Karpathy**'s (Co-founder of OpenAI) core vision for **Autonomous Training Agents**—AI systems capable of iterative, self-correcting exploration.
-ACRO embodies this "self-improving" loop: it observes its own experimental failures (low yields), updates its chemical hypothesis, and corrects its parameters in the next iteration.
-It moves beyond simple text generation to become a living, closed-loop research engine.
+ACRO is inspired by **Andrej Karpathy** and his idea of **autonomous research agents**.
+The goal is to build systems that keep improving on their own without human involvement.

+ACRO works in a continuous loop.
+It runs an experiment, checks the result such as reaction yield, updates its understanding, and tries again with better settings.
+Each cycle builds on the previous one, similar to how an agent improves a training system step by step to get better performance over time.
+The focus is on continuous improvement, not just generating outputs.

 ---